AlexanderSchuetz97/jni-simple/README.md

 be a big hindrance when working with JNI.

 #### Designed for runtime dynamic linking of the JVM
-The Problem: The existing jni crate that depends on the jni-sys crate which requires the JVM to be resolvable by the dynamic linker.
+The Problem: The existing jni crate depends on the jni-sys crate which requires the JVM to be resolvable by the dynamic linker.
 There are 2 ways to do this.
 The first is to statically link the JVM into the binary, this is rarely done, very cumbersome and poorly documented.
 The other is to provide the JVM on the linker path so ldd can find it, but I have never seen this occur in the real world either.